York University: Glendon Campus

 Glendon College is a bilingual liberal arts faculty and separate campus of York University.
 Glendon College is home to the Leslie Frost library.

 Markham Campus

-In 2018, York University announced a proposal to construct a third campus in the city of Markham.
-The Government of Ontario supported to partially fund the construction and was announced by premier Doug Ford on July 23, 2020.
+In 2018, York University announced a proposal to construct a third campus in the City of Markham.
+The Government of Ontario supported to partially fund the construction and was announced by premier Doug Ford on 23 July 2020.
+The Markham Campus was due to open for the spring 2024 term, but officially opened in September 2024.

+The campus currently hosts over 1,000 students, with capacity projected to be up to 4,200 students over the next several years.
+Markham is the first public university campus in York Region.

+The campus hosts programs in arts and media, IT, liberal arts, environmental studies, engineering, science, and business.

+York University is projected to recover its capital investment in the new campus by 2038.

 Other locations

 While most of the Schulich School of Business and Osgoode Hall Law School programs are offered at the Keele Campus, both of them maintain satellite facilities in downtown Toronto.
-Schulich operates the Miles S. Nadal Management Centre at 222 Bay Street (Ernst & Young Tower within the Toronto-Dominion Centre), while Osgoode Hall has a Professional Development Centre at One Dundas West Tower within the Toronto Eaton Centre.
+Schulich operates the Miles S. Nadal Management Centre at 222 Bay Street (EY Tower within the Toronto-Dominion Centre), while Osgoode Hall has a Professional Development Centre at One Dundas West Tower within the Toronto Eaton Centre.

-Faculty of Environmental and Urban Change The Lillian Meighen Wright Centre is billed as an eco campus next to Las Nubes Forest Reserve in Costa Rica.
+Faculty of Environmental and Urban Change's Lillian Meighen Wright Centre is billed as an eco campus next to Las Nubes Forest Reserve in Costa Rica.

+The Schulich School of Business operates a co-campus with GMR School of Business at Rajiv Gandhi International Airport in Hyderabad, India.

+In 2024, the Government of Ontario provided $9 million initial start-up funding to establish the York University School of Medicine that will be located in the Vaughan Healthcare Centre Precinct (VHCP) adjacent to Cortellucci Vaughan Hospital in Vaughan.
+York will be the third medical school in the Greater Toronto Area, joining Toronto Metropolitan University (formerly Ryerson University) and the University of Toronto.
+In April 2024, it was announced that the York University School of Medicine will accept 80 undergraduate students and 102 postgraduate residents at doors open in 2028, expanding to 240 undergraduate students and 293 postgraduate residents across all years once operating at full capacity.